-Metallic balloons and kites may seem harmless, but flying toys may quickly go from fun to deadly if they become entangled in power lines.
+Metallic balloons, kites and drones may seem harmless, but flying toys may quickly go from fun to deadly if they become entangled in power lines.

 Utility technicians working elsewhere on the line may also be impacted by serious and shock and electrocution hazards created by the short circuit.

 Uh oh.
 Your kite, balloon or drone flew into some utility lines.
 Now what?

 Do not try to dislodge any object that is stuck in a power line.
 Extending poles or sticks of any kind toward a power line can expose you and others to electrocution hazards.

 If a kite, balloon or drone gets caught in a power line, call PSE&G immediately at 1-800-436-PSEG (7734).

 - Never try to remove anything caught in power lines or in electric substations.